MarcusVirg/forty/README.md

 This is because Netlify uses the hugo build command when autopublish is enabled and will produce an error if the theme is not a submodule.
 See the [Hugo Guide](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify) for more information.

+If your javascript or css isn't rendering, check your BaseURL frontmatter in the `config.toml` file.
+This needs to be set to match the URL you are publishing to. i.e. if you are publishing to https://yourdomain.com your frontmatter should be `BaseURL = https://yourdomain.com`

 ## Using the theme

 After cloning Forty or adding it as a submodule, there are a few other things you should do: